lperard/BE-Reseau/README.md

 # INSA BE Reseau

 This project is a simpler implementation of the TCP protocol.
+Made with Ruben Gres, in April 2019.

 Each version adds a new feature:
 V1 is just uses the IP protocls without implementing any feature of the TCP protocol.